08 Nov Blot’s Most Marvellous Historical Guide to Printing Books

 Production sponsors Doggett Group, Print Bindery, Duffy Bookbinders and Spera.

-The exhibition is open to the public from 27th November.
-You can reserve your free tickets here and read about our COVID-prevention measures.
+The exhibition is open to the public free of charge.
 The book is available (€18) in the Museum Shop and via our online shop